Unity-Technologies/EntityComponentSystemSamples/Docs/transforms.md

 - Remove an entity's `Parent` component to de-parent it.
 - Set an entity's `Parent` component to change its parent.

-The [`ParentSystem`](https://docs.unity3d.com/Packages/com.unity.entities@latest?subfolder=/api/Unity.Transforms.ParentSystem.html) updates the `Child` and `PreviousParent` components as needed, such that:
+The [`ParentSystem`](https://docs.unity3d.com/Packages/com.unity.entities@latest?subfolder=/api/Unity.Transforms.ParentSystem.html) updates the `Child` and `PreviousParent` components to ensure that:

-- Every entity with a parent has a `Parent` component that references the parent.
+- Every entity with a parent has a `PreviousParent` component that references the parent.
 - Every entity with one or more children has a `Child` buffer component that references all of its children.

 | &#x26A0; IMPORTANT |